Hamza-spc/RateWebsite/README.md

-# VenueRate - Venue Rating System
+# TourInsight - Venue Rating System

 A Django-based web application for discovering, rating, and reviewing venues like hotels, restaurants, cafes, and more.
+TourInsight helps travelers make informed decisions with real reviews and ratings.

 ## Features